rakin374/rakin374.github.io/readme.md

 FIX BUG 1

 # BUGS

+None!

+# FIXES: (with original bugs)
+1.
-1. script files don't run in subfolders well.
+-  ISSUE: script files don't run in subfolders well.
 Figure out a solution.
 B/C of this the footer and header for paintings.html do not load.
+-  FIXED: subfoldering problems have been solves with absolute path using '/' before locations.